buu342/N64-Sausage64/Sample ROM/libdragon/README.md

 * Hold R and use the control stick to rotate the camera (like in an FPS game).
 * Hold Z and use the control stick to zoom the view.
 * Press START to reset the camera position
+* DPad up and down to change the current animation
 * Hold L to make the character look at the camera..